 An adventure puzzle game, published on December 14th, 2019.
 This was the first public game project I brought all the way to completion.
 It was primarily a solo project, and I did the design, programming, writing, audio, and most of the art.
 My focus for this project was level design, and I created eight Zelda-style dungeons designed to challenge the players' navigation skills and spatial reasoning.

-Jen_scripts is a GML library designed for creating procedural terrain generation.
-It implements a vast selection of iterative procedural algorithms which apply changes to a few shared data structures.
-The asset includes support for most common terrain generation functions, including heightmaps, cellular automata, wandering paths, maze generation, flood-fill, and creating geometric shapes.
-Furthermore, terrain data can be stored, copied, and combined with great flexibility, allowing for easy integration of hand-crafted content into other procedurally generated content.
-Jen_scripts is supported with complete documentation for over 50 functions, including explanations and example code.
+A library for GameMaker Studio 2, designed for rapidly developing procedurally generated content.
+I implemented support for many common techniques, including heightmaps, cellular automata, wandering paths, maze generation, flood-fill, and geometric shapes.
+Data can be stored, copied, and combined, allowing for easy integration of hand-crafted content into the procedurally generated level.
+I also wrote complete documentation, including explanations and example code.

 This project was initially released in 2018.
 It received a major update in 2020.
 Another update is planned for 2022.

 I regularly participate in game jams to test ideas and practice developing styles of games I am unfamiliar with.
 I try to pick a new genre to try each time, and by now I have participated in over 10 different game jams and as many different genres.
 For game jams I often participate with teams of 2-3 people, usually performing a design or programming role.
 The link above shows all my game jams and a download link for each of them.
 My most successful jam games are Wastoid Rodney and FAZIL.